Where are the women in tech?

 Sadly Ada was not recognized for her work until after her death.
 She became known when Alan Turing, a british mathematician and code breaker during WW2, wrote about her work.
 Only then she was recognized as a pioneer of the computer.

-If you want to learn more about Ada’s life and her work I highly recommend this documentary (srf.ch).
+If you want to learn more about Ada’s life and her work I highly recommend the documentary Ada Lovelace – Die erste Programmiererin (srf.ch, in German).

 Listening to the stories of women in tech (interviews)